BoscoZhangers/PocketRPG/README.md

 * `s` / `right-arrow` to move right
 * `a` / `left-arrow` to move left
 * `esc` to return to main menu

+6) **Combat ⚔️:**
+As you traverse the world, you may find yourself engaged in combat with wild pokemon or some foes from Team Rocket.
+When players are locked in combat, all movement controls are disabled until the player defeats the enemy or is defeated.

+Combat is facilitated in a "rock-paper-scizzors" fashion whereby the player initiates one of the following moves with their pokémon companion:
+-  (1) Attack
+-  (2)

 ### ${}$

 ## 🧠 Design Notes